-PHP 8 and PHP 7 were two of the most divisive releases in the history of the PHP language.
-Each one has its own fans and detractors, but both versions are here to stay, and they’re both going to have performance consequences.
-Fortunately, there are a few ways you can measure performance from either version to choose the right option for your site.
-If you’ve been using a hosting company for as long as we have, you’ll know that speed is of the utmost importance when it comes to web development.
+Very early on, PHP 8 and PHP 7 became two of the most heated language releases.
+One side is filled with their devotees and the other group hates them both.
+Both versions are here to stay, and they have performance consequences.
+Fortunately, there are a few ways you can measure performance from either version to choose between 2 disparate options for your website.
+If you have been having a web host as long as we shall, you will know that speed is essential in terms of development.

 Measure PHP performance with a built-in benchmark tool

-Many hosting companies provide tools to benchmark your site speed, but only a few actually use the tools to measure performance.
-These tools measure response time, load duration, and response times are usually reported as milliseconds (ms).
-This can be a quick and easy way to gauge your site’s performance, but it does not account for factors such as server load, external factors, or network issues.
+A company providing hosting services provides online tools to benchmark your site speed, but few actually utilize the tools.
+These tools measure response time, load time, and response time are typically reported as milliseconds.
+This is a fast and convenient way to gauge your website performance, but it is contrary to external factors such as server load or network issues.

 Use an external tool to measure the speed

-Many hosting providers let you measure the speed of your site using tools they provide, but only a few actually let you see what happens at the server level.
-These tools measure the time it takes for your site to respond to a request, typically using a delay method.
-These tools are limited in that they only measure the request’s length and do not take into account other factors such as server load or traffic.
+Some hosting providers permit you to view the speed outcomes of your site through the use of tools they provide, but fewer than a few actually have visible information about the server level.
+These tools analyze the time required for your site to respond to a request, typically using a waiting time method.
+These tools do not take into consideration other factors such as server load or traffic.

-You can use these tools to see what your site was like when you first phosphate it and how those improvements have come about since.
-However, make sure to check the tools’ documentation before using them for optimal results.
+You can use these tools to see what your site looked like when you first output it and how upgrades have grown since that time.
+However, make sure to check the documentation for any specific tool before you use it.

 Use a third-party service to benchmark

-There are many hosting providers that offer third-party services, but only a few actually let you use the services to benchmark your site’s performance.
-These services use different algorithms to measure response time and are usually based on some form of request/response interaction.
+There are a few web hosting companies that offer add-on solutions, but only a few will grant you access to the tools to evaluate your website’s functionality.
+These solutions use different algorithms to calculate sightline time and are usually based on some kind of hospitality request response interaction.